thenaesh/CompClubConstitution/eso.md

     * 1.8.2\.
 All other elected appointments as specified in Article IV.2 of the Constitution
 * 1.9\.
 No member of the Election Committee for a particular election shall also be a nominee in the same election.

+## 2. Nomination Period

+* 2.1\.
+Only Club Members are allowed to be nominees for an election.
+* 2.2\.
+The Election Committee shall prescribe a procedure for Club Members to follow in order to be nominated for the election.
+    * 2.2.1\.
+Any nomination of a Club Member to any available position shall be endorsed by a Proposer and a Seconder who must both be Club Members.
+    * 2.2.2\.
+A Club Member may be the Proposer for his/her own nomination.
+    * 2.2.3\.
+A Club Member shall not be the Seconder for his/her own nomination.
+* 2.3\.
+The Election Committee shall accept the nomination of any Club Member who follows the procedure mentioned in Clause 2.2.
+The Club Member whose nomination is accepted becomes an Election Nominee.
+* 2.4\.
+The Election Committee shall have the right to reject the nomination of any Club Member who deviates from the procedure mentioned in Clause 2.2.
+* 2.5\.
+Any Club Member whose nomination is rejected by the Election Committee shall have the right to a single appeal to the Election Committee.
+The Election Committee's decision following an appeal is final thereafter.
+* 2.6\.
+A Club Member may be nominated to at most one position in any particular election.
+* 2.7\.
+Nominees shall uphold the NUS Student Code of Conduct and NUS Statutes and Regulations during the election.
+* 2.8\.
+Nominees shall not buy votes from Club Members by any means of exchange and/or extort votes from Club Members by means of any kind of threat. to the Election Committee's satisfaction.
+* 2.9\.
+Any Nominee found to have contravened Clause 2.7 and/or 2.8 shall be referred by the Elections Committee to the incumbent MC's Presidential Cell for disciplinary action.
+* 2.10\.
+The opening and closing date of the Nomination Period shall be made known to all Club Members at least seven (7) days before the start of the Nomination Period.